 Because CVS pays all of the operating expenses, the rental income less expenses is $350,000.
 The loan’s payments are also $350,000, which leaves the property with $0 in cash available for distribution.
 Conventional wisdom states that this structure does not make any sense.
 In reality, there are several important benefits.

-Why A Zero Cash Flow Investment Can Make Sense
+Why Zero Cash Flow Investments Can Make Sense

 There are five reasons why a zero cash flow property can be a good investment: